seananderson/strategie-devops-strategy/Content/OfficalGCCodeSupport.md

 ## Purpose
-To bring [GCCode](https://gccode.ssc-spc.gc.ca) as an official supported source control solution for the Government of Canada's developer community.
+To bring [GCCode](https://gccode.ssc-spc.gc.ca) as an officially supported source control solution within the Government of Canada's developer community.

 ## Existing literature